Davide-Sabeddu/Portfolio/README.md

 Hello!
 Thanks for checking out my page!

+I'm Davide Sabeddu, PhD student at the University of Central Florida.
+I am a graduate research assistant at the Laboratory for Uncertainty Quantification and Inference [LUQI](https://luqigroup.github.io/), PI Prof. Ali Siahkoohi.

-I'm Davide Sabeddu, born in 1995 and from Italy originally.
+born in 1995 and from Italy originally.
 I'm a critical thinker and problem-solver with a strong academic background in Physics and Neuroscience.
-I tackle every problem with enthusiasm, interest and determination, and I don't let go until I've cracked it.
+I tackle every problem with enthusiasm, interest and determination and I don't let go until I've cracked it.

-I'm looking forward to launching my career in an environment where real development and valuable contribution intersect.
 I am drawn to teams that are focused on mentorship and collaboration, where I would be able to learn from senior staff members while contributing through the provision of new insights into current problems.
 What drives me most is the solution of interdisciplinary problems.
-I thrive in team settings with emotionally intelligent colleagues who understand that the most fruitful outcomes are the product of diverse minds working together toward the common goal of service.
-I am excited to explore the ways in which different fields inform and complement each other in solving issues that are multilateral in nature.
-I'm looking for a role where one grows by being exposed to a myriad of problems and where the collective wisdom of the group sharpens everyone's skill.
+I thrive in team settings with emotionally intelligent colleagues who understand that the most fruitful outcomes are the product of diverse minds working together toward the common goal of service :blush:.
+I am excited to explore the ways in which different fields inform and complement each other in solving issues that are in nature multilateral.

-If you're looking for someone who's motivated, with a positive aptitude, coachable, technically proficient and not afraid of problems, let's discuss!

 # Technical background
 - **Bachelor's in Physics** (Sapienza University of Rome)